mr258876/Project_Vision_L/README.md

 ### FAQ
 #### Why do I get "Error 1034" when getting resin data?
 - Affected by the risk control policy of Hoyoverse, the API directly returns error code 1034 in some cases.
 Current solution is to use Hoyolab app on your phone and check your resin, then the resin function on the vision should behave normally.
+#### How to control the Vision through APIs?
+- Please reference to [API Refernece Manual](apiReference.md) for more details about the management APIs.